Finomnis/librespot-docker/RASPBERRY_PI_SETUP_GUIDE.md

 # Raspberry Pi Setup Guide

+**IMPORTANT - This guide is outdated.
+It describes the old PulseAudio based setup; the new version has switched to PipeWire.
+Pull requests for rewriting this guide are welcome; I didn't bother because so far nobody (except of me) ever used this image.**

 This guide is specific for Raspberry Pi's (in my case a Raspberry Pi 3B+).
 But for other boards, it works similar, probably.